maheshmohite04238-png/Mohite-Warp-Drive-Framework/README.md

 ## ⚛️ VOLUME I: THE BLACK STAR (OVOID CORE)

 ### 1. FOUNDATIONAL ABSTRACT
-The current cosmological paradigm regarding the existence of "Black Holes" is flawed.
-We introduce the **Black Star (Ovoid Core)** as the singular, dynamic engine governing universal expansion.
+The Black Star (Ovoid Core) is a dynamic engine governing universal expansion, replacing the static singularity model.

 ### 2. THE UNIVERSAL ENERGY SATURATION LAW
-A Black Star accumulates matter and converts it into Torsion Residue ($\tau$).
-The system maintains equilibrium until it reaches the **Universal Energy Saturation** threshold.
+A Black Star converts matter into Torsion Residue ($\tau$) until it reaches the **Universal Energy Saturation** threshold.

 ### 3. MATHEMATICAL GOVERNING EQUATIONS
 **THE TORSION FIELD EQUATION:**